-The World Service Office publishes The NA Way Magazine: our fellowship's international journal.
+The World Service Office publishes The NA Way Magazine, our fellowship's international journal.
 The magazine provides both a forum for sharing about NA recovery, unity, and service, as well as information about world services.
-Produced in English, The NA Way is translated into the primary languages spoken in Narcotics Anonymous.
-The magazine is distributed four (4) times a year, at no cost to subscribers, to every trusted servant and NA group contact address in the WSO database, as well as any member who asks to be included in that mailing list.
-The magazine is edited by WSO staff and an editorial board appointed by the World Board.
+The magazine is edited by WSO staff and an editorial workgroup appointed by the World Board.